 People buy lottery tickets because it’s fun and easy, but mostly because they see no other way out of their situation.

 It’s not their fault for thinking that way.
 Our capitalist society is structured to keep the poor poor, the working class working forever, and the middle class in the middle of living paycheque to paycheque and fighting on behalf of the ultra-wealthy, longing for the day their wealth will finally trickle down (newsflash: it won’t).

-As was mentioned earlier, even if by miracle, someone does win the lottery, bankruptcy typically ensues and they end up suffering an even worse financial strait.
+As was mentioned earlier, even if, by miracle, someone does win the lottery, bankruptcy typically ensues, and they end up in even worse financial straits.

 Therefore, trying to win the lottery is a losing proposition any way you slice it.

-The odds of avoiding bankruptcy post-winning is: 2 in 3.
+The odds of avoiding bankruptcy post-winning: 2 in 3.

-Multiplying those two numbers, the odds of becoming a lottery winner that stays rich is: 1 in 438,302,007, or basically zero.
+Multiplying those two numbers, the odds of becoming a lottery winner that stays rich is therefore 1 in 438,302,007, or basically zero.